dbmi-pitt/Bias-variance-smoothing-shrinking/README.md

 You are welcome to revise this module to fit your needs, using the following steps:

-## 2.1 Install apprropriate software
+### 2.1 Install apprropriate software

 You will need to start by installing  [R](https://www.r-project.org/) and [RStudio](https://www.rstudio.com/), through links on the appropriate sites.

-Once you have R running in RStudio, install these packages:
+Once you have R running in RStudio, go to the R console and follow these steps to configured needed packages:

 1. Install [shinyJS](https://deanattali.com/shinyjs/basic) by running `install.packages("shinyjs")